clalancette/pycdlib/docs/README.md

 1. Floppy emulation booting - Emulate the boot that would have been done by a floppy disk.
 The file to be used must be one of the sizes of a floppy, and must have a particular structure.
 This method was developed to support very old BIOS's that didn't know how to boot from a CD, but is rarely used anymore.
 1. HD emulation - Emulate the boot that would have happened from a hard drive.
 The file to be used must be 512 bytes long, and be a valid MBR.
 Again, this method was developed to support old BIOS's, but is rarely used in modern ISOs.
 1. No emulation - Don't do any emulation for booting.
 This is the method that is used for BIOS's that know how to boot from ISO, and is the one most commonly used today.
 There are few restrictions on what the contents of the file must be, other than it should be valid code for the machine it will be used to boot.

+## UDF
+The "Universal Disk Format" was proposed in the late 1990's to supplant the aging ISO9660 as the filesystem of choice on optical media.
+It was adopted as the standard DVD filesystem format, and thus started gaining widespread popularity and use.
+Due to backwards-compatibility concerns, however, it mostly didn't replace ISO9660 as much as augment it as another way to encode the data on a volume.
+This is often known as the "bridge" format.

+The UDF filesystem format consists of two or three separate specifications, depending on how you count them.
+Ecma-167 is the base specification that defines the filesystem structure, types, etc.  The UDF specification starts with Ecma-167 and adds specific rules and restrictions that, when followed, make a filesystem layout UDF compliant.
+Further, Ecma TR-071 starts with the UDF specification and adds even more rules and restrictions that, when followed, make a filesystem layout DVD Read-only media compliant.

 ## Python Compatibility
 PyCdlib works equally well with Python 2.7 and Python 3.6+.
 The [test suite](#testing) ensures that the core PyCdlib code works with both flavors of Python.
 Note that all of the command-line tools use Python 3 by default.